}

 PowerBI screenshot 02

-In this example we will use the simple example of Start Date and End Date parameters.
-Anything is fair game for parameterization, though, including database names and server names.
+We will use the simple example of the Start Date and End Date parameters in this example.
+However, anything is fair game for parameterization, including database and server names.

 PowerBI screenshot 03

-When we create parameters we should choose clear and unambiguous names.
-It is also important to pay attention to datatype, as we shall see shortly.
+When we create parameters, we should choose unambiguous names.
+It is also essential to pay attention to the datatype, as we shall see shortly.
 In this example, we will select the Date datatype.

 Filtering on Parameters in Power Query

-Once we define our parameters we can use them to apply a filter to whatever column is appropriate, in this case the FactSales DateKey column.
+Once we define our parameters, we can use them to apply a filter to whatever appropriate column, in this case, the FactSales DateKey column.

 PowerBI screenshot 04

-If we attempt to apply a filter to the DateKey column, we find that there is no option to use our new parameters in the dialog box.
+If we apply a filter to the DateKey column, we find no option to use our new parameters in the dialog box.

 PowerBI screenshot 05

-This is due to a datatype mismatch between the parameter datatypes and the column datatype.
-I foolishly chose "Date" for the parameter type while the column is "Date/Time".
-In this particular dataset we can save some space by converting the column type to "Date" to match the parameters.
+This is due to a mismatch between the parameter and column datatypes.
+I foolishly chose "Date" for the parameter type while the column is "Date/Time."
+In this dataset, we can save some space by converting the column type to "Date" to match the parameters.
 It doesn't matter which types you change; it only matters that they match.
 Once the datatypes are correctly matched, we see the option we need.

 PowerBI screenshot 06